kiiiiwiii/DataFest-Project/README.md

 # DataFest
-Please review the "Presentation file" for the analysis report
+Please download the "Presentation file" for the analysis report